CQUPTAI/CRFD-25/README.md

 food_id:          The unique identifier of food or drink
 food_name:        The name of food or drink
 price:            The price of food or drink
-is_dinner:        Weather the food or drink is a main meal
+is_dinner:        Whether the food or drink is a main meal
 food_type:        The type of food or drink
 cuisine:          The cuisine of food or drink
 ```